Torkelson homers with 3 hits to lead Tigers over Astros 6-3

-HOUSTON (AP) Spencer Torkelson tied a career high with three hits, highlighted by a two-run homer in the eighth inning to lead the Detroit Tigers over the Houston Astros 6-3 on Tuesday night.
+HOUSTON — Spencer Torkelson tied a career high with three hits, highlighted by a two-run homer in the eighth inning to lead the Detroit Tigers over the Houston Astros 6-3.

 Detroit led by 1 with one out in the eighth when Riley Greene tied a career high with his third hit of the night on a single to center.
 Torkelson followed with his soaring shot that bounced high on the center field wall to make it 5-2.